 This section covers the obligations you are required to meet following the receipt of a worker’s compensation claim from one of your workers.Receiving the claim

 It is not your decision to accept liability for the claim.
 Your insurer must assess the claim and advise you and the injured worker of their decision, in writing, within 14 days of receiving the claim.
-The advice must indicate whether it is accepted or disputed, or if they need more time to make a decision.Claims that involve a journey
+The advice must indicate whether it is accepted or disputed, or if they need more time to make a decision.What if the worker is injured on the way to or from work?

 Getting feedback from your insurer